What is fatigue?

 Listen to your body – remember how you feel when you do too much.
 Write this down and keep it somewhere safe.
 Thinking about the symptoms you experience can help you to spot them early and slow down.

 Talk to other people– tell people around you that you have fatigue and how it makes you feel to help them understand and support you.

 - Remember not to do too much in one day because that can make you feel worse the next day

 - Prioritise and plan when you are going to do high energy activities during the week, such as going food shopping, and make sure you give yourself time in between activities to rest

 - Ask other people to help with tasks

 - Look for easier ways to do things – such as online shopping for food or cooking a few healthy meals in one day so you don’t have to cook on other days or ask someone to help you

 Find out more about:

 Develop a relapse plan – sometimes your symptoms can become worse or return after you start to feel better.
 You can develop a relapse plan early while you are feeling well to help you with this.
 This will help you remember what to do and how to think so that you can recover quicker if a relapse occurs.
-During a relapse, all activities can be exhausting, but by having a plan ready, it is one less thing to worry about.
+During a relapse, all tasks can be tiring, but by having a plan in place, this means there is one less thing to worry about.